onnela-lab/forest/docs/source/poplar.md

 # Poplar

 ## Usage:
 Universal information about raw data stream structures, constants, and data cleaning procedures for all Beiwe data.
-Includes legacy code and its dependencies.
+Includes some legacy code and their dependencies.

 ## Data:
 Methods can be used on all data streams.